UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Experiments

-The baseline strategy applies CGNet to a single completed point cloud and selects the grasp with the highest predicted confidence score.
+The CGNet (Completed) strategy applies CGNet to a single completed point cloud and selects the grasp with the highest predicted confidence score.
 No uncertainty modeling, geometric filtering, or abstention mechanism is applied, resulting in a fast but deterministic grasp selection policy.